WHAT IS IN THIS LEAFLET

-Progynova contains oestradiol valerate, a precursor of the hormone oestradiol.
-During menopause, the oestradiol production of the ovaries declines.
+Progynova contains estradiol valerate, a precursor of the hormone estradiol.
+During menopause, the estradiol production of the ovaries declines.
 Although menopause is natural, it often causes distressing symptoms, which are connected with the gradual loss of the hormones produced by the ovaries.

 If you have not had your uterus removed (hysterectomy) your doctor will prescribe another hormone progestogen to take with Progynova.

 Progynova is not a contraceptive.
 It will not prevent you from falling pregnant.

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.
 Your doctor may have prescribed it for another reason.

 When you must not take it